open-sauced/intro/docs/i18n-guidelines.md

 First, you need to fork the [intro repository](https://github.com/open-sauced/intro).
 See the official GitHub docs for [forking a repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo#forking-a-repository).

+### 2. Creating a Branch for the Translation

+[Create a branch](https://www.shellhacks.com/git-create-new-branch-and-checkout/) where the translation changes will be merged.
+This will be the default branch of your translation and the one from which you deploy the translation.

+You can name this branch anything.
+For example: `lang-translations`.

+!> The `main` branch should be free from translations.

 ## Adding Translations

 First, please read our [Contributing Guide](CONTRIBUTING.md) to setting up the project locally and for the technical instruction.
 Then, follow these steps to add the translations: